 President and Co-founder

-Vital Smarts is an award winning learning and development organization whose training programs have been used by more than two million people and over 300 of the Fortune 500 companies to improve productivity, relationships, and overall performance.
+Crucial Learning (formerly Vital Smarts), is an award winning learning and development organization whose training programs have been used by more than two million people and over 300 of the Fortune 500 companies to improve productivity, relationships, and overall performance.
 The behaviors that are taught help people to engage in healthy and beneficial dialogue around risky topics that often lead to unhealthy and/or damaged relationships, poor and non-productive outcomes, or even worse, violent outcomes.

 When Crucial Conversations skills are learned and implemented, dialogue becomes compassionate yet honest; wherein mutual purpose and mutual respect are found and created, and outcomes are healthy and productive.